larion/srt-owl/readme.md

 srt-owl
 -------

 Collect difficult (rare) words from a text or a subtitle file to learn new foreign vocabulary and to do all the looking-up beforehand.
 It only works for Dutch at the moment.
-Also for dictionary lookups it uses my scraper for woorden.org, which you can get from my Github page.
+For dictionary lookups it uses my scraper for woorden.org, which you can get from my Github page.
+The frequency lists are from: http://invokeit.wordpress.com/frequency-word-lists/.
+This script has only been tested on Linux yet.

 ##Example usage (interactive):